mikeomat/home-assistant-addons/traefik/DOCS.md

 ## How to use

 In the configuration section you will need to set the required configuration path.
-This can be a directory within your Home Assistant config or Hass.io share directories, since both are read-only mounted on this add-on.
+This can be a directory within your Home Assistant config, which is mounted read-only by this add-on.
+See the configuration `dynamic_configuration_path`.

 Any Traefik endpoint configuration you put in there will be automatically picked up by this add-on.
 Updates will also be automatically processed by Traefik.

 You can also enable Let's Encrypt support within the configuration and set additional environment variables when those are needed.

 This add-on provides two Traefik entrypoints. `web` on port 80 and `web-secure` on port 443.

+The dashboard can be accessed using port 8080.

 ### Example dynamic Traefik configuration